Butler Police Patrols

 The university police enhance safety by patrolling in marked police cars on campus and the surrounding neighborhood.
 University Police Officers have direct communication with the Butler operations center and Department of Public Safety Communications.
 Officers remain proactive in assisting students, faculty, staff, and visitors with directions and assistance while on patrol.

-Students can also request transportation escorts on campus by calling our 24-hour dispatch center at 317-940-BUPD or using a cell phone at 317-940-9393.
-The escort will be provided by one of our officers on patrol.
+Students can also request a safety escort on campus from dusk till dawn, for no more than 2 individuals, by calling our 24-hour dispatch center at 317-940-BUPD or using a cell phone at 317-940-9393.
+The escort will be provided by one of our officers on patrol as available.

 Segway patrols are used throughout the year as long as weather permits.
 These popular patrol devices allow University Police Officers to be visible while being good stewards of the environment.
 Officers can be seen using Segways during large events to assist visitors on the Butler campus.